New NYS law requires smoke detector upgrades by April 1

-The law says that starting April 1, 2019 all new or replacement smoke detectors in New York State must be powered by a 10-year, sealed, non-removable battery or hardwired to the home.
-Homeowners and landlords must upgrade their smoke detectors before selling or renting homes and apartments in New York State.
+ACE Hardware is one of many stores that has already begun stocking up on the new detectors.

-The upgraded smoke detector alarms include a sealed lithium battery with a 10-year lifespan.
-The Clifton Park Fire Department says that while these 10-year smoke detectors have a larger upfront cost than traditional alarms powered by replaceable batteries, the lack of yearly battery changes makes them cheaper over the life of the device.
+"It's more just an issue of keeping your home safe and this is definitely one of those requirements that's a good thing for everybody because at the end of the day it really will help save lives," said general manager Dennis McCarthy.

-Like all safety alarms, 10-year sealed smoke alarms should still be tested at least once each year using the button on the front of the unit to ensure they are working properly.
+Just like all other safety alarms, these new smoke detectors should be tested once a year to make sure they're working properly.
+To test them, just press the button on the front.

-According to the Clifton Park Fire Department, all smoke detector units, both with and without replaceable batteries should be replaced after 10 years.
-Detectors with sealed battery compartments and 10-year lifespans ensure detectors are removed and replaced once they become outdated.
+Smoke detectors must be upgraded in all New York state homes by April 1.

 More Stories